aemadrid-twx/rbs_inline_example/README.md

 end
 ```

-All this with the currents specs:
+All this with the current specs:

 ```shell
 ❯ ruby --version